scoliosistools/automatic-scoliosis-assessment/README.md

 5. Run 'UNetTesting.py' locally, adjusting the timestamp in line 51 to that of the of the trained network (visible in 'My Drive/GitHub/automatic-scoliosis-assessment/models/').
 This script will save the network predictions for the testing data.

 ## performance-evaluation
 1. Run 'boostnet_data_test.m' in MATLAB.
-This script will generate and save the relevant clinical metrics from the predicted test-set segmentations using the developed functions in 'clinical-assessment-algorithms'.
-Note: Additionally, the 'plotting' variable can be toggled between 'true', in order to visually plot a random sample of test set performance.
+This script will generate and save the relevant clinical metrics from the predicted test-set segmentations using the developed functions in '**clinical-assessment-algorithms**'.
+Note: Additionally, the 'plotting' variable can be toggled to 'true', in order to visually plot a random sample of test set performance.
-2. The scripts 'results_segmentation.py', 'results_endplates.py', 'results_cobb.py', and 'results_lenke.py', can be executed to generate various statistics, summarising performance of the system.
+2. Run 'results_segmentation.py', 'results_endplates.py', 'results_cobb.py', and 'results_lenke.py' to generate various statistics, summarising performance of the system.